k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Docker/Fabric/Fabric_Full_Docker_Install_V7.0.0.md

-## FABRIC v7.0.0_226 DOCKER INSTALLATION
+## FABRIC V7.0.0_226 DOCKER INSTALLATION

 ### Prerequisites

-These pre-requisites are for a development, training, demo, or a small Proof-of-Concept installation.
+These prerequisites are for a development, training, demo, or a small Proof-of-Concept installation.
 You can use one of the following environments:

 - **Docker CE/EE** over **CentOs/RedHat 7.9, Ubuntu 18.04** or higher.
   or